chrisco/gothenburger/README.md

 ## Run It Locally

-Assuming you have the required software on you computer and have it configured properly, you should be able to run the app on your machine with the following steps:
+Assuming you have the required software on you computer and have it configured properly, you should be able to run the app on your machine with the following steps (may need some debugging):

 1. Create these PostgreSQL databases:
   * gothenburger_development